Time: 8:45 - 10:45

 Unit 5: “The Father Brown Reader: Stories from Chesterton” by Nancy Carpenter Brown

-$55 for Fall Semester: Includes in-class activities, binder pages, journals, and all class rewards (there are a bunch!).
+$55 for Spring Semester: Includes in-class activities, binder pages, journals, and all class rewards (there are a bunch!).

 STUDENTS PROVIDE: An empty 3-ring binder, a pencil pouch, pencils, a highlighter, 5 divider tabs, sheet protectors, a trifold display board, and the 5 books we will read.